 Hazing violates the Miami University Code of Student Conduct, Ohio state law, and the policies of every fraternity and sorority recognized by Miami University.
 Violation of these policies and laws can be enforced only when reported to the university.

 Coercing another, including the victim, to do any act of initiation into, or as a condition of participation in, a student organization, fraternity or sorority, or activity that causes or creates a substantial risk of causing physical or mental harm to any person is prohibited.
 Examples of prohibited behavior include forced drinking of alcohol or water, paddling, creation of fatigue, physical shocks, degrading or humiliating games, physical harassment, branding, public stunts, and forced tattoos.

-The National Collaborative on Hazing Reseach and Prevention recently conducted the most comprehensive national study on hazing to date.
-The investigation included survey responses from more than 11,000 students from 53 universities and colleges in different regions of the U.S. Initial findings of the National Study of Student Hazing are found in their report, Hazing in View: College Students at Risk (PDF 500KB), and include the following facts:
+The National Collaborative on Hazing Research and Prevention recently conducted the most comprehensive national study on hazing to date.
+The investigation included survey responses from more than 11,000 students from 53 universities and colleges in different regions of the U.S. Initial findings of the National Study of Student Hazing are found in their report, Hazing in View: College Students at Risk, and include the following facts:

 Miami's Division of Student Affairs educates and informs parents and students about hazing several times annually.
 Anti-hazing efforts include the following:

-For more on the topic of hazing that includes information provided by such organizations as the National Collaborative on Hazing Reseach and Prevention and Security on Campus, Inc., see Additional Resources.
+For more on the topic of hazing that includes information provided by such organizations as the National Collaborative on Hazing Research and Prevention and Security on Campus, Inc., see Additional Resources.